 - working with 2 memory cards

-✕ Reasons to Avoid
+Reasons to Avoid:

 - relatively high cost

-- the possibility of moire (occasionally)
+- the possibility of moiré (occasionally)

 - a small buffer when shooting in RAW and S-RAW

-Nikon D810 is a modern full-frame DSLR, designed primarily for those photographers who need uncompromisingly high image quality.
+It is a modern full-frame DSLR, designed primarily for those photographers who need uncompromisingly high image quality.

 Its pretty high burst rate and excellent autofocus allows you to use the D810 for reportage and documentary photography too.